python-ring-doorbell/python-ring-doorbell/README.rst

     :target: https://pypi.python.org/pypi/ring-doorbell

-Python Ring Door Bell is a library written in Python 3x that exposes the Ring.com devices as Python objects.
+Python Ring Door Bell is a library written for Python 3.6+ that exposes the Ring.com devices as Python objects.

 *Currently Ring.com does not provide an official API.
 The results of this project are merely from reverse engineering.*